So you want to start a blog but have no idea how to actually get started?

 - Smush – is one of the best-dedicated image optimization plugins and its free

 The benefits of optimizing your website are that your site will load faster, which will help search ranking and also user experience as no one likes waiting for a website to load.

 #3 Install a New WordPress Theme

-As standard, WordPress will install its default themes, which are all named after the year they were created (Twenty Twenty, Twenty Twenty-One etc) and while they will get the job done, they are quite basic, generic and have limited customisations, so you will want to think about installing a new theme.
+As standard, WordPress will install its default themes, which are all named after the year they were created (Twenty Twenty, Twenty Twenty-One etc) and while they will get the job done, they are quite basic, generic and have limited customizations, so you will want to think about installing a new theme.

 When it comes to themes, there are thousands to choose from but they fall into 1 of 2 categories:

-- Paid Themes – these are themes that you pay for (obviously!) and are bought directly from developers or from theme marketplaces such as themeforest.
+- Paid Themes – these are themes that you pay for (obviously!) and are bought directly from developers or from theme marketplaces such as ThemeForest.
 They usually include premium features and you also get support with the theme.
 In order to keep getting updates for the theme, you may have to pay an annual fee for it.

-- Free Themes – the are free (surprisingly!) and many are available directly from the WordPress Theme Library and there are some freemium themes out there (free themes, with premium options/functionality) that can be a great starting point for a new blog.
+- Free Themes – they are free (surprisingly!) and many are available directly from the WordPress Theme Library and there are some freemium themes out there (free themes, with premium options/functionality) that can be a great starting point for a new blog.

 Just be aware though, that the theme won’t look like the demo themes that developers put on their sites.
-They all look pretty rubbish when you first install them and you need to customise the theme to get it looking how you want it to.
+They all look pretty rubbish when you first install them and you need to customize the theme to get it looking how you want it to.